 The point is that people naturally seek the right stimulation that keeps them in the window of performance.
 It needs to be enough tension to keep us interested in the game but not so much tension that we can’t keep up or we have a meltdown.
 Watch it in your lives.
 Watch it in the lives of others.
 Everyone seeks the window.
 Kids seek it more blatantly than adults do.

 How can bodywork help?

 When trigger points are released, several changes occur.
 Low muscle tone goes away as muscles are now able to contract.
-Hypertonicity is reduced as muscles can now stretch without pain.
-That’s right, trigger points give your child both hypertonicity and low muscle tone.
-I bet you were confused when therapist told you that your child had both.
+Hypertonicity (increased passive stiffness or tightness) is reduced as muscles can now stretch without pain.
+That’s right; trigger points give your child both hypertonicity and low muscle tone.
+I bet you were confused when the therapist told you that your child had both.
 Trigger points do more.
 Some drive them into fight or flight.
-Other make them sluggish and depressed.
+Others make them sluggish and depressed.
 Still others make them Sensory Defensive.
-I’ll write a lot more about trigger points, regulation and children in another post.
+I’ll write a lot more about trigger points, regulation, and children in another post.
 Here’s a paper about trigger point concepts, if you’re a therapist looking for more details.

 At any rate, we all need tension to be happy and behave.
 That place where the good folks go must be a place were the beds are not too soft or too hard.
 The porridge is not too hot or too cold.
 The tension is just right.